albertlauncher/documentation/src/_docs/extensions/python.md

 Ids are guaranteed to be unique.
 This means that if several of those paths contain a plugins with identical ids, the first plugin found will be used.

+## Getting started (on Linux)

+This example should get you started developing a python module to extend the functionality of Albert.
+For more extension examples, see the [albert python extensions repository](https://github.com/albertlauncher/python).

+1. Duplicate the folder `~/.local/share/albert/org.albert.extension.python/modules/api-test`
+1. Rename the module but stay consistent with the conventions.
+1. Open Albert settings and navigate to Extensions > Python
+1. If your module is not listed, reload the Python extension or restart Albert
+1. Enable your module (Check the checkbox) next to your extension
+1. Create your extension.
+The Python extension reloads modules on file changes.

+Before you code check the Pull Requests.
+Maybe somebody had your idea already.
+Finally dont hesitate to share your extension!

 ## Known issues

 Python exceptions thrown at the core application are not handled well and may introduce a lot of weird errors.
 Ensure that you catch _all_ exceptions in the Python code.

 The Python interpreter shuts down when the Python extension is unloaded.
 After this, enabling the extension will restart the interpreter.
 Some modules cannot be re-initialized safely and may cause segfaults after the interpreter has been restarted (numpy!).
 The issue is that Python itself cannot completely unload extension modules and there are several caveats with regard to interpreter restarting.
 In short, not all memory may be freed, either due to Python reference cycles or user-created global data.
 All the details can be found in the CPython documentation.